Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 Multiplication in KS2 maths focuses on having pupils build on their understanding of multiplication from Key Stage 1; using the times tables they have already learnt to explore more complex multiplication facts.

-This post will show you what that progression looks like from Year 3 to Year 6, what your students/child should be able to do before moving on, and finally offer some practical suggestions as to how some objectives could be taught in the classroom.
+This post will show you what that progression looks like from Year 3 to Year 6 when learning multiplication, what your students/child should be able to do before moving on, and finally offer some practical suggestions as to how some objectives could be taught in the classroom.

 What is multiplication?